Extracting Moore Machines from Transformers using Queries and Counterexamples: Experiments

 \section{Experiments}

-In this section, we analyse the performance of transformers trained on regular languages.
-Furthermore, we apply our extraction method to analyse the Moore machines learned by transformers on the different settings discussed in Section~\ref{sec:related_work}.
+In this section, we apply our extraction method to transformers trained on regular languages and analyse the resulting Moore machines to answer the following two research questions.
+All code to replicate the experiments is available on \url{https://github.com/Rik-A3/Extracting-Moore}.